GregCM/whrwthal/README.md

 where *installdir* is the folder where you want **whrwhtal**, and all its config and source files.
 For my Widnows/Mac friends without git, click your way through to "Download ZIP" under "Code" at the top of the page.

-**whrwhtal** is built on pure Python, and runs on Windows, MacOS, and Linux.
-If you have Python already, you'll be able to use **whrwthal** right away, no further install needed!
+**whrwhtal** is built only on Python, and runs on Windows, MacOS, and Linux.
+If you have Python already, skip ahead to **PIP** to complete your install and you'll be able to use **whrwthal** right away!
 If you are running on MicroSoft Windows, you will likely need to install Python.
 You can check in your commmand prompt if you have Python3 already

 ``python --version``